 The goals of the Industrial Pretreatment Program are to:

-- Prevent the introduction of pollutants into our treatment plant that will interfere with treatment operations or damage sewers or treatment facilities;
+- Prevent the introduction of pollutants into our treatment plant that will interfere with treatment operations or damage wastewater pipes or treatment facilities;

 - Prevent the introduction of pollutants into our treatment plant that cannot be treated and will pass through the plant and into the local (water) environment;